 Scroll down this page to access all areas of the site.
 There is also a large online library.
 And you might like to use this search facility:

 FACTS & STATS

 This part of the website provides essential factual information about the UK Civil Service accessed through the links below.
 Whilst reading these web pages, please bear in mind that the UK Civil Service is much more narrowly defined than in most other countries.
-Only 8% of public sector employees, and 1.4% of all employees, are civil servants.
+Only 1.3% of all employees (8% of public sector employees) are civil servants.

 IMPARTIALITY, ACCOUNTABILITY & all that

-This section describes the duties and responsibilities of civil servants within the British 'Westminster Model' of Government.
+This section describes the duties and responsibilities of civil servants within the UK's representative democracy - often referred to as the 'Westminster Model' of Government.